dsturg/PancrESS/README.md

-# _PancrESS__

 ![PancrESS](img/PancrESS_logo.png?raw=true "PancrESS")
-A database for expression specificity visualization and tools for calculation of expression specificity scores in RNA-Seq data
+## PancrESS: A database for expression specificity visualization and tools for calculation of expression specificity scores in RNA-Seq data
 <br>